drewLo/drewlo.github.io/_posts/2018-06-22-fix-emacs-terminal-colors.markdown

 ---

 ## Problem:
-Emacs terminal was not using the correct color pallette, much text was unreadable because it was highlighted in a mismatched contrast.
+Emacs terminal was not using the correct color pallette, much text was unreadable because it was highlighted in a mismatched color with similar contrast.

 ![Weird Colors](/images/emacs-term-wrong-colors.png "Weird Colors")